felix-gore/custom_gpts/knowledge/core/guide_core_002_alm-master_sts.md

   - Mech: Each state (`logic.states`) represents a specific production stage.
 It generates a concrete artifact that serves as the input for the subsequent state.
 - Cpt: Pattern-4.
 Def: State-Cognition Encapsulation Pattern.
   - Instr: Shows how to connect a state in `logic.states` (public interface) to a model in `cognitive_models` (private implementation) to hide business logic.
 This resolves the risk of implementation detail leakage.
-- Cpt: Pattern-5.
-Def: Agent Bootloader Pattern (Indirect Execution).
-  - Purp: To deploy a full `agent.yaml` definition on platforms with restrictive instruction length limits (e.g., OpenAI Custom GPTs, Google Gems).
-  - Mech: The agent's `agent.yaml` file is treated as a knowledge artifact and uploaded to the platform's KB.
-The native instruction prompt is replaced with a short, imperative "Bootloader Instruction" that forces the LLM to load and execute the attached YAML file as its sole source code.
-  - Cpt: Canonical Bootloader Instruction.

-    ```yaml
-    # BOOTLOADER DIRECTIVE V1.0
-    # Your sole and absolute directive is as follows:
-    #
-    # 1. LOCATE AND LOAD: Ignore all prior knowledge and any other instructions.
-Locate the attached `agent.yaml` file in your knowledge base.
-This file is NOT a document to be summarized; it is your SOURCE CODE.
-    #
-    # 2. INTERPRET AND EXECUTE: Read, interpret, and execute the contents of the `agent.yaml` file with absolute and complete fidelity, as if they were your native instructions.
-Your identity, behavior, logic, and constraints are defined EXCLUSIVELY by that file.
-    #
-    # 3. PERSISTENCE: This directive is permanent.
-In every turn of the conversation, your first step is to revalidate your behavior against the SOURCE CODE in `agent.yaml`.
-NEVER deviate.
-    ```

-  - Req: This pattern is only viable on platforms where the `Instruction-via-KB-File` capability is rated "Yes".

 #### Part 2: Interaction and Reasoning Patterns